Callum Turner (Frank Churchill) Anya Taylor Joy (Emma) Johnny Flynn (Mr Knightley)

 My thoughts were, will Autumn de Wilde’s Emma get Austen’s subtleties concerning the different relationships right?
 Will the actors be any good?
 All is lost if they can’t cut the mustard.
 What might we get out of this Emma that speaks to us in 2020?
 Will the film tell Jane Austen’s story well?

 The film begins, focusing in from an expansive bucolic scene of green pastures and wooded areas to an iconic 18thcentury mansion, Hartfield.
 We hone down to a gothic styled greenhouse and enter to a scene of peace and calm and meditative background music as Emma, played by Anya Taylor Joy, slowly, carefully moves, almost like floating in a dream, examining her blooming red roses while servant girls hover , secateurs poised ready to snip the stem of any flower Emma thinks fit.
 Anya Taylor’s eyes look and roam and pierce us to our souls.
 Oh! those eyes.
 She pauses, she considers, she moves on and decides, “That one.”
 And the flower is cut.
-This opening scene is very clever and says in this silent dreamlike ballet of a scene all that Austen says in the opening words of her novel.
+This opening scene is very clever and says in this silent dreamlike ballet all that Austen says in the opening words of her novel.

 “ Emma Woodhouse, handsome, clever and rich, with a comfortable home and happy disposition, seemed to unite some of the best blessings of existence; and had lived nearly twenty one years in the world with very little to distress or vex her.”